Robert Rowe Thompson Papers, 1907-1991 (bulk 1907-1919): Finding Aid

 Description of Contents

-The Robert Rowe Thompson Papers, comprising 8 linear inches of documentation, span from 1907 until 1991.
+The Robert Rowe Thompson Papers, comprising 0.42 linear feet of documentation, span from 1907 until 1991.
 The papers, consisting primarily of letters from Thompson to his family and a typewritten memoir, focus on Thompson's experiences at R.L.
 Werntz's Naval Academy Preparatory School and as a submariner during World War I.

 The collection is arranged alphabetically by document type into a single series with no subdivisions.
 The letters, written almost exclusively by Thompson, are addressed to Thompson's parents, and often include sections with replies to correspondence from siblings, such as his brother Howard.
 The letters, spanning from March until April 1908, are the product of Thompson's time as a student at R.L.
 Werntz's Naval Academy Preparatory School in preparation for the Naval Academy's entrance exams.
 The letters focus primarily on Thompson's continuous studies, feelings of homesickness, resolve to pass the entrance examinations, speculation and rumors regarding the difficulty of said exams, living accommodations with the Naval Academy's Associate Librarian, and events back home in Idaho.
 Also included are several letters to Thompson's parents from prep school headmaster R.L.
 Werntz and the wife of Thompson's sponsor, Elizabeth Spencer, as well as a letter from the Naval Academy announcing Thompson's passing of the entrance exams.
 The undated memoir, entitled "Down to the Sea in Subs: An Account of American Submarines in World War I, 1916-1919," spans Thompson's experiences as a submariner, and includes descriptions of American C and L class submarines, the wartime service of U.S.S.
 L-3, and Submarine School in New London, Connecticut.